top of page

 This is not a scenic destination marathon.
 This is a PR-hunting, Boston-qualifying, bucket-list-finish marathon — and the weekend around it deserves to be planned accordingly.
 This guide is built for the runner who trains seriously, travels with intention, and doesn’t want to guess where to stay, what to eat, or how to spend the 72 hours before the gun goes off.

-The 2026 Eugene Marathon takes place Sunday, April 26.
+The 2026 Eugene Marathon takes place in April.
 Gun time is 7:00 AM.
 The race is USATF-certified, Boston qualifying, and a World Marathon Major qualifier.
 The course starts on Agate Street in the shadow of Hayward Field, runs south through university neighborhoods and Amazon Park, crosses into Springfield via the Ruth Bascom Riverbank Path System, and finishes with a final 200 meters on the track inside Hayward Field.
 Total elevation gain is approximately 586 feet — flat and fast, with two minor hills at miles 4 and 8.

-The Health & Wellness Expo is held Friday, April 24 at the Graduate Hotel, 10 AM–6 PM.
-The Run TrackTown 5K and Kids' Duck Dash take place Saturday, April 25.
+The Health & Wellness Expo is held Friday at the Graduate Hotel, 10 AM–6 PM.
+The Run TrackTown 5K and Kids' Duck Dash take place Saturday.
 The Sunday finish festival runs 8 AM–3 PM with Hop Valley beer and a Krusteaz pancake breakfast.

 Note: The 2026 race is sold out.
 This guide is for confirmed entrants — and for planning 2027 the moment registration opens.